The Real Neverending Story Part 1: Auryn Quest

-Auryn Quest is a run-and-jump adventure game based on Michael Ende's novel The Neverending Story and his film adaptation of the same name.
-It was originally developed by Discreet Monsters, and was finished by Attraction after the former company went bankrupt from "bad luck and mishaps".

-An ambitious adventure game project, the game was reworked into a first-person action, 3D platformer jump game vaguely based on its source material due to a lack of budget.
-Designed as the first entry in a planned series, the game ended up being the only one to be released.
+Auryn Quest is a platforming adventure game based on Michael Ende's novel The Neverending Story and his film adaptation of the same name.
+Originally developed by Discreet Monsters, "bad luck and mishaps" left the company bankrupt, and the game was eventually completed by Attaction.
+Initially an ambitious adventure game, bankruptcy forced the release to be reworked into a first-person action, 3D platformer jump game vaguely based on its source material.
+The first entry in a subsequently abandoned series, it became the sole game project for Discreet Monsters.

-It would be Discreet Monsters' first and only game.

 Development

 Background

 Discreet Monsters was founded in Germany in 1996 with only five employees, as a subsidiary of parent company 3-DD.
 Development on The Real Neverending Story started in 1998.
 The game received much media attention, who were impressed with the released demos and screenshots.
 The studio was considered a "New Economy shooting star".
 Discreet Monsters founder Siggi Kogl raised 6.5 million marks in venture capital, and had a goal of the game being in 15 languages and selling 400,000 units worldwide.
 The company invested into cartoon and internet TV development to expand the franchise.